Taquo

 “Reformulated foam grenade.”

 “I remember.
 I helped make some of the first ones we cleaned up.
-Skin is a major improvement over those days.
-Naturally, it adheres on contact.
-It expands completely in two to three seconds, and sets up like rubber in about five.
-It’s completely rigid in eight.
-You could use it for construction in twenty.”
+Block is pretty cool.
+It adheres on contact and expands completely in two to three seconds.
+Sets up like rubber in about six, rigid in nine, and you could use it for light construction in twenty.”

-He shows Denny an image of the intruder, encased mid-escape attempt, upright, arms and legs akimbo.
+He shows Denny an image of the intruder, encased upright within a blob of unyielding material, arms and legs akimbo.

-“She looks kinda like Solo in carbonite,” Denny says.
+“She looks kinda like Solo in carbonite, only funnier,” Denny says.

-“You’ll like this part.
+“You’ll like this part too.
 A dilution of instant hole in water with a bonding key turns any residue into a pliable shell.
 It just peels off without observable effect on skin or surfaces.”

 “Who’s the chemist?”

-“I’m told Mr. Kennit did the R&D, but I suspect Barney formulated it and handed it off to him.”
+“I’m told Mr. Kennit did the R&D, but I suspect Mr. Gaston formulated it and handed it off to him.”

-“Mr. Gaston.
+“Barney.
 Yes, that figures,” Denny says.
-“Is he back there at Hilltop now?”
+“Is he back there at ‘Hilltop’ now?”

 Denny is quiet for a long count.
 The neck of the atoll churns and rain pelts the transparency.